5l1v3r1/dataset-1/Raspbian-Support.md

 # Raspbian Stretch

-This project supports Python 3.6 which at this time (March 2018) isn't the default installation of Python 3 on Raspbian.
-If you wish to use the Python module on a Raspberry Pi using the current release of Raspbian you'll need to upgrade your Python.
-Below are the steps I took to do compile and install 3.6.4 in my home directory.
+This project supports Python 3.6 which at this time (March 2018) isn't the version of Python 3 on Raspbian.
+If you wish to use the Python module on a Raspberry Pi then you need a new version of Python.
+These are the instructions I derived for compiling Python 3.6.4 in my home directory as an alternate to the Raspbian provided 3.5.
 Your milleage may very.
 Hopefully in an upcoming Raspbian release 3.6 will become the default and these instructions can go away.